Grains

 1

-Store flour in an airtight container to protect it from moisture, pests, and odors.
+Always store flour in airtight containers to protect it from moisture, pests, and odors.

 2